The-Membrane/membrane-core/contracts/cdp/readME.md

 ---

-WARNING: Having more than 3-4 separate Positions will make it impossible to unstake in Staking & withdraw in the Stability Pool/Discount Vault, due to the gas cost of the accrual messages.

 ## ExecuteMsg
 - Functions deposit, repay & increase_debt assert state is saved correctly at the end of the function
 - A frozen basket only halts withdraw & increase_debt